 The Colorado Medical Society has orchestrated the formation of a statewide training coalition of interested educators, consultants, physician/practice representatives (including members of the component medical societies, and Colorado Medical Group Management Association, Pikes Peak Chapter of the Professional Association of Health Care Office Management, Colorado Health Information Management Association), the Denver Regional Office of the Centers for Medicare and Medicaid Services, and other stakeholders.
 We all share the goal of ensuring physicians and their staff are prepared for the implementation of ICD-10 on Oct.
 1, 2014.

 The statewide training coalition will make ICD-10 resources and training accessible to physicians and their staff via an organized multi-media educational campaign.
-Through a modular approach the coalition will provide a progressive training curriculum beginning January 2013 and running through October 2014.
+Through a modular approach the coalition will provide a progressive training curriculum.
 A modular approach will allow practices to do much of the preparatory work now, such as project planning, impact analysis and documentation evaluation.
 It does not replace the need for intensive coding training, but it can be “put off” until early 2014 when the actual implementation is closer.